gpsuser/ucml3cyber/Lecture 23.- Network Services.md

 ## Introduction

-Welcome, students!
 Today, we will be exploring the fundamental aspects of network services that are pivotal in the domain of cybersecurity.

-Our focus will be on understanding how these services operate, their roles in network infrastructure, and the associated security implications.
+* Our focus will be on understanding how these services operate, their roles in network infrastructure, and the associated security implications.

 By the end of this lecture, you will be able to list network infrastructure services, describe their roles, and understand their security aspects.
-Let's get started!

 ### Domain Name System (DNS)